 A package of 8 hours costs $340.
 This package is best for larger jobs where I work from my home office.
 I track my time diligently and am happy to give you an accounting of it.
 Every 5th package is half price.

-New Mexico Gross Receipts tax of 8.1875 is currently included in the price of all services.
+New Mexico Gross Receipts Tax of 8.1875% will be added to the price of all services.

 Want More Information?

 I’m happy to schedule a free, initial consultation with you to discuss your needs.
 On my contact page you can schedule a free 45 minute call or book a shorter call to arrange for me to come to you.
 You can also just send me a message and ask a question, if needed.
 Just click the button below to do either option.